AssetFetch/spec/spec.md

 This datablock contains exact pricing information.
 It can be applied to an Asset, Implementation or Component.

-It indicates that this component (or all the components in the implementation or implemenation list) need to be unlocked using a dedicated query in order to be downloadable.
+It indicates that this component (or all the components in the implementation or implementation list) need to be unlocked using a dedicated query in order to be downloadable.

 | Field | Format | Required | Description |
 | --- | --- |--- | --- |